Dubai property edges to end of a correction phase

 Whether it's off-plan or ready property purchases, recent years have proved that there's no shortage of investments in Dubai's real estate market, and with a visibly growing trend of buying activity in light of declining prices as well as investor-friendly payment plans, time will tell, as it has been proven before, that this trend will continue for the medium term, followed by a market stabilisation and eventual recovery in the longer term.

-Haider Tuaima is head of ValuStrat.
+Haider Tuaima is head of Research at ValuStrat.
 Views expressed do not reflect newspaper's policy.